The Square, Bournemouth: History

-In the 18th century Decoy Pond House stood at the point where a plank was used to cross the Bourne Steam on the track from Poole to Christchurch.
+In the 18th century Decoy Pond House stood at the point where a plank was used to cross the Bourne Stream on the track from Poole to Christchurch.
 The River Bourne still flows under the Square.

 In 1848 composer Hubert Parry was born next door to The Square and is marked with a blue plaque.

 In 1925, a tram shelter was built at the center of the Square, with a clock on the top, which was given by Captain HB Norton, a magistrate and former Councillor.